Hvar: Climate

 The climate of Hvar is hot-summer Mediterranean (Csa in the Köppen climate classification).
 It has mild winters and hot summers.
 The yearly average air temperature is 16 °C, 703 mm of precipitation fall on Hvar on average every year and the town has a total of 2800 sunshine hours per year.
 For comparison Hvar has an average of 7.7 sunshine hours per day while Dubrovnik has 7.2.
 The sea temperatures average from the lowest readings in February of 14 °C to their warmest during summer, when the sea temperatures usually stay between 23 °C to 27 °C. The Köppen Climate Classification subtype for this climate is "Csa" (Mediterranean Climate).

+Since records began in 1858, the highest temperature recorded at the Hvar weather station at an elevation of 20 m was 37.7 C, on 8 August 1956.
+The coldest temperature was -7.0 C, on 24 January 1942.